-- What’s with all the churches and different denominations in South Carolina?
+- Why are there so many churches and different denominations in South Carolina?

-- Should I really address everyone by their first name?
+- Should I really call everyone by their first name?

-- How should I react when my new neighbors come over with a housewarming gift?
+- What do I do when my new neighbors visit with a housewarming gift?

-- What kind of school will my child be attending?
+- What kind of school will my child go to?

-- What happens if I have to go see a doctor?
+- What happens if I have to go to a doctor?

 - How are interactions in business meetings different in the U.S.?

 If yes, then we can provide some answers for you in our Intercultural Seminar!

 Our training is aimed at making the transition from your home to your host country as smooth as possible.
 It will ensure you are equipped with the background, practical tools, and techniques necessary to live and work in a multicultural environment.